symfony-cmf/symfony-cmf-docs/getting-started/installing-symfony-cmf.rst

     git clone git://github.com/symfony-cmf/symfony-cmf-standard.git <dir-name>
     cd <dir-name>

-If there were problems during the ``create-project`` command, or if you use ``git clone`` or if you updated the checkout later always run the following command to update the dependencies:
+If there were problems during the ``create-project`` command, or if you used ``git clone`` or if you updated the checkout later, always run the following command to update the dependencies:

 .. code-block:: bash